Skip to content

 30 Wood Lane, Goshen VA 24439 Call (540) 997-9065

-By our count, more than 25 Hummingbird Inns . . . or lodges, hotels, and bed and breakfasts . . . are found in places as diverse as Georgia, Colorado, Dominica, Wisconsin, Missouri, Texas, British Columbia, and Tobago.
+By our previous owners count, more than 25 Hummingbird Inns or lodges, hotels or bed and breakfasts . . . are found in places as diverse as California, Georgia, Colorado, Dominica, Wisconsin, Missouri, Texas, British Columbia, and Tobago.

-So, when Jerry and Diana Robinson bought the near derelict house in 1991 and learned its history, they retained the Hummingbird part, added the Inn, and dropped the archaic “ordinary” from the name.
+So, when Jerry and Diana Robinson bought the neglected house in 1991 and learned its history, they retained the Hummingbird part, added the Inn, and dropped the archaic “Ordinary” from the name.
 Since ruby-throated Hummingbirds are everywhere in the gardens and frequent the feeders on the porches and verandas, it seemed an appropriate moniker.

-For those who want to learn more about hummingbirds (that’s the actual bird, mind you), you might check The Hummingbird Society.
-Or for some truly remarkable photos of Hummingbirds close up and friendly (two of them reprinted above) have a look at Abigail Alfano’s site (added here by permission), The Hummingbird Lady.
+For those who want to learn more about hummingbirds (the actual bird, mind you), you might check The Hummingbird Society.
 Some good information on what to put in the garden to attract hummingbirds can be found HERE.

 Back To Top